FenTechSolutions/CausalDiscoveryToolbox/docs/index.md

 ```

 ## Open-source project
-The package is open-source and under the MIT license, available at : [https://github.com/diviyan-kalainathan/causaldiscoverytoolbox](https://github.com/diviyan-kalainathan/causaldiscoverytoolbox)
+The package is open-source and under the MIT license, the source code is available at : [https://github.com/Diviyan-Kalainathan/CausalDiscoveryToolbox](https://github.com/diviyan-kalainathan/causaldiscoverytoolbox)

 When using this package, please cite: [Kalainathan, D., & Goudet, O. (2019).
 Causal Discovery Toolbox: Uncover causal relationships in Python. arXiv preprint arXiv:1903.02278.](https://arxiv.org/abs/1903.02278)